 Unlike humans, dogs don’t generally suffer from male pattern balding.
 So when a dog starts losing hair, it’s usually a medical issue and cause for concern.
 So why is your dog losing hair around their eyes?

-Dogs losing hair around their eyes can be caused by a variety of things, such as a skin infection, an allergic reaction, a parasitical infection, or even stress.
-Hair loss does not target a particular breed, this can happen to any dog at any age.
+Dogs losing hair around their eyes can be caused by a variety of issues, such as a skin infection, an allergic reaction, a parasitical infection, or even stress.
+Hair loss does not target a particular breed and can happen to any dog at any age.

 Potential Causes of Hair Loss Around the Eyes

 There are a number of possible causes of hair loss in dogs, and particularly hair loss around their eyes.
 Fortunately, most can be treated or managed, and once diagnosed, your vet can offer specific treatments.